mtien314/finetune-gemma3/README.md

 ]
 ```
 🧩 Rationale

-category: groups features logically, helps improve search.
+ - ** category **: groups features logically, helps improve search.

-use_cases: directly match real user queries to relevant features.
+ - **use_cases **: directly match real user queries to relevant features.

-keywords: support keyword and semantic search.
+ - ** keywords **: support keyword and semantic search.

-feature_id and feature_name: make it easy to show matched features in logs or UI
+ - ** feature_id ** and ** feature_name **: make it easy to show matched features in logs or UI

 ✏️ 4.
 Agent's Core Logic & Matching Approach

 ✅ Outline

-Receive the user’s plain text input.
+- Receive the user’s plain text input.

-Convert the input to an embedding using a language model.
+- Convert the input to an embedding using a language model.

-Perform semantic search on the Knowledge Base to find the most relevant feature or use case.
+- Perform semantic search on the Knowledge Base to find the most relevant feature or use case.

-Use an LLM to generate a natural language answer based on the matched feature.
+- Use an LLM to generate a natural language answer based on the matched feature.

-Return the answer as plain text.
+- Return the answer as plain text.

 🧩 Rationale
-Input & output as plain text keeps integration simple.
+- Input & output as plain text keeps integration simple.

-Using semantic search helps understand user intent beyond keywords.
+- Using semantic search helps understand user intent beyond keywords.

-Generating the answer directly (without structured output) reduces complexity if the only goal is replying.
+- Generating the answer directly (without structured output) reduces complexity if the only goal is replying.

 ## 📦 Project Structure
 ```plaintext